Generalized cluster structures related to Poisson duals of $\mathrm{SL}_n$: Introduction

+If the BD triple $(\bg^r,\bg^c)$ is aperiodic, the map $\mathbf{h}$ is birational, and can therefore be used to construct an initial extended cluster associated with $(\bg^r,\bg^c)$.

-\paragraph{Organization of the paper.} In Section~\ref{s:descr_h}, we provide a description of the initial extended seed in the \emph{$h$-convention} (an alternative construction, which we refer to as the \emph{$g$-convention}, is given in Section~\ref{s:descr_g}).
+\paragraph{Organization of the paper.} In Section~\ref{s:descr_h}, we describe the initial extended seed in the \emph{$h$-convention} (an alternative construction, referred to as the \emph{$g$-convention}, is given in Section~\ref{s:descr_g}).
 In Section~\ref{s:results}, we state the main results of the paper.
-In Section~\ref{s:background}, we provide an expanded background on Poisson geometry, generalized cluster theory and the theory of birational quasi-isomorphisms.
-In Section~\ref{s:comp}, we construct the rational map $\mathcal{Q}:(G,\pi_{\std}^{\dagger}) \dashrightarrow (G,\pi_{\bg}^{\dagger})$ for any connected reductive complex Lie group $G$, and then we prove that $\mathcal{Q}$ is a Poisson isomorphism provided the $r_0$ parts of $\pi_{\bg}^{\dagger}$ and $\pi_{\std}^{\dagger}$ are the same.
-In Section~\ref{s:birat}, we construct various birational quasi-isomorphisms in the case of $G \in \{\SL_n,\GL_n\}$.
-In Section~\ref{s:complet}, we prove our main Theorems~\ref{thm:maingln}-~\ref{thm:mainsln}.
-In Section~\ref{s:other}, we derive an explicit formula for the variables from the initial extended cluster, as well as prove special Poisson properties of the frozen variables.
-Some explicit examples of the generalized cluster structures on $(G,\pi_{\bg}^{\dagger})$ are listed in Appendix~\ref{s:exs}.
+In Section~\ref{s:background}, we present an expanded overview on Poisson geometry, generalized cluster theory, and the theory of birational quasi-isomorphisms.
+In Section~\ref{s:comp}, for any connected reductive complex algebraic group $G$ and any BD quadruple $(\bg,r_0)$, we construct the birational map $\mathcal{Q}:(G,\pi_{(\bg_{\std},r_0)}^{\dagger}) \dashrightarrow (G,\pi_{(\bg,r_0)}^{\dagger})$ and prove that the map $\mathcal{Q}$ is Poisson.
+In Section~\ref{s:birat}, we construct various birational quasi-isomorphisms for $G \in \{\SL_n,\GL_n\}$.
+In Section~\ref{s:complet}, we prove our main Theorems~\ref{thm:maingln}--\ref{thm:mainsln}.
+In Section~\ref{s:other}, we derive explicit formulas for the initial variables and show that the frozen variables are Poisson.
+Explicit examples of generalized cluster structures on $(\SL_n,\pi_{(\bg,r_0)}^{\dagger})$ are provided in Appendix~\ref{s:exs}.
+Supplementary material for this work is available at~\cite{github}.

-\paragraph{Acknowledgements.} The first author was supported by the grant IBS-R003-D1.
-The second author was supported by the NSF grant 2100785.
+\paragraph{Acknowledgements.} Michael Gekhtman was supported by the NSF grant DMS-2100785.
+Dmitriy Voloshyn was supported by the grant IBS-R003-D1.